 Value on accounts of non-residents (non-domestic persons).
-Domestic persons include: (i) persons that have their main economic interest (economic activities for at least one year; ownership of physical assets is considered sufficient evidence) within the country of the reporting entity, and (ii) foreign branches (of the clients of the reporting entity, not of the reporting entity itself).
+Domestic persons include: (i) persons that have their main economic interest (economic activities for at least one year; ownership of physical assets is considered sufficient evidence) within the country of the reporting entity, and (ii) foreign branches of the clients of the reporting entity.15 not of the reporting entity itself).
+References: FINREP Annex III, Table 20.6 Geographical breakdown of liabilities by residence of the counterparty.